intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Examples/POST/pms POST example.md

 - `cell.volts` contains an array of 14 voltage datapoints corresponding to each of the 14 cell blocks in a pack.

-The size of a dataset for a single cabinet (4 packs) is 2030 bytes including whitespace, or 1420 bytes if whitespace is stripped (using JSON.stringify).
+The size of a dataset for a single cabinet (4 packs) is approximately 2030 bytes including whitespace, or 1420 bytes if whitespace is stripped (using JSON.stringify).

 ```